redux-saga/redux-saga/docs/basics/UsingSagaHelpers.md

 concurrently.
 At a given moment, we can start a new `fetchData` task while there are still one or more previous `fetchData` which have not yet terminated.

-If we want a behavior where we want only to get the response of the latest request fired (e.g. to display always the latest version of data).
-We can use the `takeLatest` helper.
+If we want to only get the response of the latest request fired (e.g. to display always the latest version of data) we can use the `takeLatest` helper.